splunk/corona_virus/README.md

 ## US State Level Data & Daily Reports

 I've added a script that you can utilize to merge all of the daily reports into one massive csv file.
 This can be used to get State Level data again.
-I will try and keep this file up to date inside of the git repository for everyone.
+I will keep this file up to date as often as JHU provides daily reports.
+It is a lookup table called combined_jhu.csv.
+If you'd like to update it on your own, I am providing more details below.

+### To Update combined_jhu.csv on your own

 This script does require pandas, which does not ship with Splunk today.
 But you can run the script via cron on a Linux machine to keep the file up to date.